aditya-167/RCI-Object-Detection-using-Text-to-Image-GANs/README.md

 ## Demonstration

-* Environment with fruits and objects placed in "living room", "bed-room","kitchen" and "Drawing-room"
+### `Environment with fruits and objects placed in "living room", "bed-room","kitchen" and "Drawing-room`

 ![](Demo/environment.png)